In Washington State, there are a few different types of court orders that can be issued to prevent contact between two people.

 Types of Court Orders that Prevent Contact

-- Anti-Harassment Order – a civil order that can be issued as a remedy for a person (petitioner) claiming any type of harassment from a non-family member (respondent).
-Anti-Harassment Orders are commonly sought in neighbor disputes and other disputes that do not involve a family member, current or past romantic partner, or roommate.
+- Anti-Harassment Protection Order (AHPO) – a civil order that can be issued as a remedy for a person (petitioner) claiming any type of harassment from a non-family member (respondent).
+Anti-Harassment orders are commonly sought in neighbor disputes and other disputes that do not involve a family member, current or past romantic partner, or roommate.

 - No Contact Order – initiated by a judge as part of a criminal case.
 For example, if there was an arrest for domestic violence assault, the judge will normally issue a No Contact Order to protect the alleged victim.
-The alleged victim has no say in the issuance of a No Contact Order.
+Unlike a civil protection order or restraining order, the victim does not initiate a No Contact Order.
+Judges in Washington State will often create this order against the wishes of the protected person.

 What type of contact is prohibited in WA State?